 \subsection{Phase diagram in the high $t_{\bot}$, low $g$ limit}

-We now turn to the phase diagram at interactions below the Mott scale, and focus on the stability of the remaining phase diagram in \ref{fig:trajectories_tp05} in the presence of a inter-wire hopping $t_{\bot}$. \\

-Recognizing the structural similarity of the Hamiltonians \eqref{Bonding-anti-bonding_Ham} and \eqref{Ham_coupled}, we generalize the definitions of the mixed wires fermions $\Gamma$ and $\Theta$, and subsequently the chiral modes $\psi_{R/L}$ to the bonding/anti-bonding bands.
+We now turn to the phase diagram at interactions below the Mott scale, and focus on the stability of the remaining phase diagram in \ref{fig:trajectories_tp05} in the presence of an inter-wire hopping $t_{\bot}$.
+Recognizing the structural similarity of the Hamiltonians \eqref{Bonding-anti-bonding_Ham} and \eqref{Ham_coupled}, we generalize the definitions of the mixed wires fermions $\Gamma$, $\Theta$, and the chiral modes $\psi_{R/L}$ to the bonding/anti-bonding bands.
 Adapting the labels $\sigma =1,2$ with $\kappa = \pm$ in the previous definitions in Sec. \ref{sec:Fractional}, we define henceforth

-The chiral modes are then defined exactly as in \eqref{chiral_modes_def}. { We now treat the wire-mixing component to the Hamiltonian $\sim t_{\bot}$ as a perturbation on top of the Hamiltonian in \eqref{Final_own_bosonized}, and we investigate its effects on the phase diagram using the same bosonization procedure as in section \ref{sec:DCI}. \\
+The chiral modes are then defined exactly as in \eqref{chiral_modes_def}. { We now treat the wire-mixing component to the Hamiltonian $\sim t_{\bot}$ as a perturbation on top of the Hamiltonian in \eqref{Final_own_bosonized}, and we investigate its effects on the phase diagram using the same bosonization procedure as in Sec. \ref{sec:DCI}.\\

-First we re-write the (band-) fermions $c^{\pm}$ in terms of the mixed-band fermions $\Gamma$ and $\Theta$.
+First, we rewrite the (band-) fermions $c^{\pm}$ in terms of the mixed-band fermions $\Gamma$ and $\Theta$.
 By comparing with previous expressions, we readily notice that

 Therefore, the additional contribution to the total Hamiltonian takes the simple form $\sim \sum_{j} \Gamma_{j}^{\dagger}\Theta^{\dagger}_{j} + \text{h.c}$.
 Written in terms of the chiral modes $\psi_{R/L}$, this is equal to